 “Are you going to show us how that trick works?”
 Jules is still perplexed by his own talent.

 “It’s no trick.
 You let Jace into your heart.
 He finds your own music there.
 Then he helps you to play it.
 The only magic is your own music.
 He helps you find and play it.”

 “We’re invited to Bitty’s Waldorf tea party on Saturday night.
-If you want to come, we could get you invited.
+If you want to come, we can get you invited.
 It looks like we’ve made it to the ‘A’ list after being on Page Six of the Post.”

 “Boys, remember my rule about leaving disputes out of the dining room.
 You can discuss these plans later.
 Tell us about your meetings today, Tim.”
-Apparently I had been too busy enjoying the back and forth without participating.
+Apparently I have been too busy enjoying the back and forth without participating.

 “We met with Marty and convinced him to share the film with Andy.
-We told Andy that Paul Morrissey was not the right director.
+We told Andy that Paul Morrissey is not the right director.
 Then we had to get Marty to want to work with an artist.
 He agreed, but getting someone from the Bronx to work with someone from the West Village is worse than arranging a truce in Israel.”

 “He went back to Miami, frustrated about something.
 Sounds like there are issues to resolve.”

 “He can’t do it from Miami.”

 “What are you talking about?”
 Trent isn’t shy about exposing his cluelessness.
 The kids giggle, having followed our discussion.